dfontan/aem-content-importer/README.md

 * save final contents into `/content/dita-import-3`

 # AEM Content Importer -  Command Line
+* Maven install project aem-content-importer-cmd, that it's going to generate a lib folder with all necessary libraries and the runnable jar file to execute inside project folder `aem-content-importer\tools-files`.
-* There are two scripts, one for linux (script.sh) and the other one for windows (script.bat) in folder `tools-files/` showing two examples: passing parameters or passing zip file that it's in that folder as well.
+* There are two scripts in that project folder, one for linux (script.sh) and the other one for windows (script.bat) showing two examples: passing parameters or passing zip file that it's in that folder as well.
-* For a success execution it's important to have curl command defined in S.O path.
-Moreover, if it's necessary to pass custom properties using customCommandProps param it's a mandatory to separate properties using the special character '#'.
+* If it's necessary to pass custom properties using customCommandProps param it's a mandatory to separate properties using the special character '#'.
+You can see it in script examples.

 An example:

 ````
-curl -u username:password -F src=/var/aem-importer/import1 -F transformer=com.adobe.aem.importer.impl.DITATransformerXSLTImpl -F masterFile=mcloud.ditamap -F target=/content/pando -F customCommandProps="xslt-transformer=net.sf.saxon.TransformerFactoryImpl#xslt-file=/apps/aem-importer/resources/dita-to-content.xsl#tempFolder=/var/aem-importer/tmp#packageTpl=/apps/aem-importer/resources/package-tpl#graphicFolders=images,graphics,Graphics" http://localhost:4502/content/resources/help/en/upload-content/_jcr_content
+java -jar aem-content-importer-cmd-0.0.1-SNAPSHOT.jar -src /var/aem-importer/import1 -transformer com.adobe.aem.importer.impl.DITATransformerXSLTImpl -masterFile mcloud.ditamap -target /content/pando -customProps xslt-transformer=net.sf.saxon.TransformerFactoryImpl#xslt-file=/apps/aem-importer/resources/dita-to-content.xsl#tempFolder=/var/aem-importer/tmp#packageTpl=/apps/aem-importer/resources/package-tpl#graphicFolders=images,graphics,Graphics
 ````